telerik/ajax-docs/api/server/Telerik.Web.UI/RadTabBinding.md

 ###  PerTabScrollingField `Boolean`

 Specifies the field, containing the PerTabScrolling property
             	value of the RadTab that will be created during the data binding.

+###  ScrollButtonsPosition `TabStripScrollButtonsPosition`

+Specifies the exact value of the ScrollButtonsPosition property of the
+            	RadTab that will be created during the data binding.

+###  ScrollButtonsPositionField `TabStripScrollButtonsPosition`

+Specifies the field, containing the ScrollButtonsPosition property
+            	value of the RadTab that will be created during the data binding.